eh-munna/web-craftsman/README.md

 # Web Craftsman - My Web Development Learning Journey

-Welcome to the branch **React Core Concepts** of the **web-craftsman**!
+Welcome to the **React With Rest Countries** branch of **web-craftsman**!

 Hi, I'm Emran!
 I'm on a journey to learn and master web development, focusing on both frontend and backend technologies.

-This repository is where I document my web development learning process.
-As I improve my skills in web development, I will be sharing my code, projects, and insights in different branches to keep everything organized and easy to follow.
+This repository serves as a hub to document my web development learning process.
+As I advance, I’ll share my code, projects, and insights, all neatly organized in different branches for ease of navigation.

+---

 ## Repository Structure